- UCAS course code

 Total study hours: 100 hours split between lectures, classes, self study and preparation for classes, coursework and examinations.

-1) A one hour and a half unseen written examination at the end of Semester 1 (70% of the course mark).
-Students will be required to answer two types of questions: 1a) essay questions and 1b) short-answer questions (answer length: approx. 1 A4 page).
+1) An unseen written examination at the end of Semester 1 (70% of the course mark).
+Students will be required to answer two types of questions: 1a) essay questions and 1b) short-answer questions.
 The number of questions students need to answer, as well as out of how many, will be determined and communicated to students at the beginning of the course.
 The questions will reflect all the topics covered in the lectures and other examination materials.

-2) A thirty minute long midterm test (30% of the course mark).
+2) A midterm test (30% of the course mark).
 Students will be required to answer: 2a) Multiple choice questions (number of questions to be determined).

 The pass mark is 40% (i.e. written exam and midterm test).